windicss/docs/features/value-auto-infer.md

 # Value Auto-infer

-Since Windi CSS will only generate the CSS utilities you use, it enables the possibility to use arbitrary value in your classes and generate coresponding styles based on the appropriate semantics.
+Since Windi CSS will only generate the CSS utilities you use, it enables you to use arbitrary values in your classes and generate corresponding styles based on the appropriate semantics.

 ```html
 <!-- sizes and positions -->